What’s in a name? That which we call La Antigua Guatemala. By any other name would enchant us the same.

 This is a BIG controversy.
 This is a petty controversy.

 The English-language speaking community refuses to recognize the official name of La Antigua Guatemala because it is too long or lack of knowledge or poor Spanish-language skills; who knows really?.
 They just want to call it Antigua.
 But Antigua is a Caribbean Island.
-Yet, they refuse to call it La Antigua Guatemala, which, by the way, simply means the former Guatemala City.
+Yet, they refuse to call it La Antigua Guatemala, which, by the way, simply means The FORMER Guatemala City, or La ANTIGUA Ciudad de Guatemala.

 … La Antigua Guatemala means almost the same thing; it could be translated as The Old Guatemala City.
 So, now that you know Antigua means old, you can understand that calling the city OLD or ANTIGUA is a misnomer since the word old is only the adjective modifying the name Guatemala.
 When people just use Antigua instead of La Antigua Guatemala is almost like if we only used “new” for New York or New Zealand or “San” for San Francisco.
 On top of it, the single word Antigua refers to a Caribbean Island.